Disclosure: When you make a purchase through our links, we may receive a commission.

 4. Santafixie Raval Raw 60mm

 Looking for a sleek and stylish fixed-gear bike that’s as lightweight as it is strong?
-Look no further than the santafixie Raval Raw 60mm fixed bike, designed in the vibrant city of Barcelona.
+Look no further than the Santafixie Raval Raw 60mm fixed bike, designed in the vibrant city of Barcelona.

 Mechanically, the Raval Raw 60mm comes equipped with a flip-flop hub as standard, allowing you to easily switch between fixed gear and single-speed setup to suit your riding style.